Bentalizac/BallroomCompManager/rag/design/refactors/approved/type-system-unification.md

 export { ScoringMethods } from "./data/enums/scoringMethods";
 // ... other enums

-// Validation schemas (for tRPC use ONLY) export {
+// NOTE: Validation schemas now live in server/src/validation/schemas.ts
-  CompetitionSchema,
-  CompEventSchema,
-  VenueSchema,
-  EventRegistrationSchema,
-} from "./validation/schemas";
+// They are NOT exported from shared since only server needs them

 // Legacy API schemas (deprecated, for migration period) export {